 For each session there are "Required" readings, which are listed below by session.
-Occasionally there are required readings that I've labelled, 'time permitting', and I leave this to you to read for class, to use in assignments or to use later in your work, as helpful.
+Occasionally there are required readings that I've labelled, 'time permitting', and I leave to you whether you might read for class discussion, use in assignments or for use in your future study.

 For most sessions there is also a section following the list of required readings called "Additional" readings.
-The Additional readings include other readings on the topic that might be useful for students wishing to go further.
-They consist largely of readings the instructor has found useful, and/or have been used in previous years of teaching the course.
-Some additional references are annotated to give you some sense of what they offer or focus on.
+These are readings on the topic that might be useful for students wishing to go further in the subject.
+They consist of readings the instructor has found useful, and/or have been used in previous years of teaching the course.
+Some additional references are annotated to give you some sense of what they offer.
 A variety of "General" readings and resources regarding qualitative analysis (journals, methodology texts, special topics) are also listed at the end of the course syllabus.